 Same as with other goods, RFID tags help with the tracking of agricultural products.
-With such tags, you can oversee the move of products through the whole supply chain.
+With such tags, you can oversee the movement of products through the whole supply chain.
 You’ll know when crops were harvested, which vehicle delivered them to a grain elevator, and so on.
 Such information helps optimize asset tracking and reduce the loss of products, both raw and processed.

-Finally, let’s not forget about the fuel consumption control.
+Finally, let’s not forget about fuel consumption control.
 Fuel consumption control is crucial in agriculture, as distances in rural regions are high, and even a slight optimization of usage can save an enormous amount of fuel.